Carnagion/dissertation/diss/diss.typ

 )

 #figure(
-    branch-bound-furini,
+    branch-bound-furini-results,
     caption: [
-        Results for the Milan Airport benchmark problem instances introduced by #cite(<furini-improved-horizon>, form: "prose") solved by the branch-and-bound program utilising the different de-icing approaches
+        Results for the Milan Airport benchmark problem instances introduced by #cite(<furini-improved-horizon>, form: "prose") solved by the branch-and-bound program using each de-icing approach
     ],
 ) <table:branch-bound-furini-results>

+Much like the Heathrow instances, it can be seen from @table:branch-bound-furini-results that both the decomposed and integrated approach result in very similar makespans and earliest and latest de-icing times, although integrated de-icing produces slightly longer makespans and later de-icing end times for some instances.

+#let furini-integrated-improvement = {
+    let obj-diffs = objective-values(results.furini.branch-bound.decomposed)
+        .zip(objective-values(results.furini.branch-bound.integrated))
+        .filter(row => row.all(str => str.len() > 0))
+        .map(row => int(row.first()) / int(row.last()))
+    avg(..obj-diffs)
+}

+However, the objective values achieved by the integrated de-icing approach are far better than its decomposed counterpart's -- integrated de-icing achieves a #calc.round((furini-integrated-improvement - 1.0) * 100, digits: 2)% improvement in objective values on average compared to decomposed de-icing.

-#let furini-runtimes = runtime-stats(
+#let branch-bound-furini-benches = (
-    decomposed: runtimes(results.furini.branch-bound.decomposed),
-    integrated: runtimes(results.furini.branch-bound.integrated),
+    decomposed: benches("benches/furini/decomposed de-icing/", range(2, 12 + 1)),
+    integrated: benches("benches/furini/integrated de-icing/", range(1, 12 + 1)),
 )

-The total runtime to solve all twelve problem instances is #calc.round(furini-runtimes.total.decomposed / 1000, digits: 2) seconds for the decomposed de-icing approach and #calc.round(furini-runtimes.total.integrated / 1000, digits: 2) seconds for the integrated approach.
-This equates to an average runtime of #calc.round(furini-runtimes.avg.decomposed, digits: 2) milliseconds and #calc.round(furini-runtimes.avg.integrated, digits: 2) milliseconds respectively.
+@chart:branch-bound-furini-avg-runtimes further shows the mean runtime for each individual problem instance solved using each de-icing approach.
+It can be seen that unlike the large Heathrow instances, decomposed de-icing is substantially faster than integrated de-icing for all twelve problem instances.

+#let branch-bound-furini-avg-runtimes = avg-runtime-graph(
+    size: (12, 8),
+    y-grid: true,
+    y-min: 3,
+    y-max: 6,
+    legend: "legend.inner-north-west",
+    ([Decomposed de-icing], branch-bound-furini-benches.decomposed, palette.red(3).fill),
+    ([Integrated de-icing], branch-bound-furini-benches.integrated, palette.blue(3).fill),
+)

+#figure(
+    branch-bound-furini-avg-runtimes,
+    caption: [
+        Mean runtimes for each problem instance introduced by #cite(<furini-improved-horizon>, form: "prose") solved by the branch-and-bound program using each de-icing approach
+    ],
+) <chart:branch-bound-furini-avg-runtimes>

+#let furini-total-runtimes = (
+    decomposed: branch-bound-furini-benches
+        .decomposed
+        .values()
+        .map(bench => bench.stats.mean.point-estimate)
+        .sum(),
+    integrated: branch-bound-furini-benches
+        .integrated
+        .values()
+        .map(bench => bench.stats.mean.point-estimate)
+        .sum(),
+)

-#let heathrow-large-avg-runtimes = (
+#let furini-avg-runtimes = (
-    tobt: avg(
+    decomposed: avg(
-        ..runtimes(results.heathrow.branch-bound.tobt)
-            .slice(21)
-            .filter(str => str.len() > 0)
-            .map(float),
+        ..branch-bound-furini-benches
+            .decomposed
+            .values()
+            .map(bench => bench.stats.mean.point-estimate),
     ),
-    ctot: avg(
-        ..runtimes(results.heathrow.branch-bound.ctot)
-            .slice(21)
-            .filter(str => str.len() > 0)
-            .map(float),
-    ),
     integrated: avg(
-        ..runtimes(results.heathrow.branch-bound.integrated)
-            .slice(21)
-            .filter(str => str.len() > 0)
-            .map(float),
+        ..branch-bound-furini-benches
+            .integrated
+            .values()
+            .map(bench => bench.stats.mean.point-estimate),
     ),
 )

+Indeed, the total time taken to solve all twelve problem instances is #calc.round(furini-total-runtimes.decomposed / 1000000, digits: 2) milliseconds and #calc.round(furini-total-runtimes.integrated / 1000000, digits: 2) milliseconds for the decomposed and integrated approaches respectively.
+This equates to an average runtime of #calc.round(furini-avg-runtimes.decomposed / 1000000, digits: 2) milliseconds and #calc.round(furini-avg-runtimes.integrated / 1000000, digits: 2) milliseconds respectively, making decomposed de-icing #calc.round((furini-avg-runtimes.integrated / furini-avg-runtimes.decomposed - 1.0) * 100, digits: 2)% faster than integrated de-icing.

+#let heathrow-avg-runtimes-large = heathrow-avg-runtimes(21, 30).pairs().fold(
+    (:),
+    (dict, (key, total)) => dict + ((key): calc.round(total / 1000000, digits: 2)),
+)

-In comparison, the average runtime to solve all large Heathrow problem instances -- which have the same number of aircraft as the Milan problem instances -- is #calc.round(heathrow-large-avg-runtimes.tobt, digits: 2) milliseconds, #calc.round(heathrow-large-avg-runtimes.ctot, digits: 2) milliseconds, and #calc.round(heathrow-large-avg-runtimes.integrated, digits: 2) milliseconds using the decomposed de-icing by TOBT, decomposed de-icing by TOBT, and integrated de-icing approaches respectively.
+In comparison, the average runtime to solve all large Heathrow problem instances -- which have the same number of aircraft as the Milan problem instances -- is #heathrow-avg-runtimes-large.tobt milliseconds, #heathrow-avg-runtimes-large.ctot milliseconds, and #heathrow-avg-runtimes-large.integrated milliseconds using decomposed de-icing by TOBT, decomposed de-icing by CTOT, and integrated de-icing respectively.

-As evidenced by their much lower runtimes, the Milan problem instances are considerably easier to solve than the large Heathrow instances with the same number of aircraft, despite having more departures to de-ice per instance.
+As evidenced by their much lower mean runtimes, the Milan problem instances are considerably easier to solve than the large Heathrow instances with the same number of aircraft, despite having more departures to de-ice per instance.
 This is primarily due to the lack of CTOT slots as well as the presence of relatively simple separation matrices, which allows complete orders to be inferred between most aircraft in each instance.

-#todo("Add boxplot for runtimes if possible")
+@chart:branch-bound-furini-runtime-stats provides a more detailed overview of the runtimes of each de-icing approach for each Milan airport problem instance, including the mean runtime, standard deviation $sigma$, median runtime, and median absolute deviation.

-#let furini-integrated-improvement = {
+#let branch-bound-furini-runtimes = {
-    let (sum, count) = objective-values(results.furini.branch-bound.decomposed)
+    let pad-instance-id(instance-id) = if instance-id == "Instance" {
-        .zip(objective-values(results.furini.branch-bound.integrated))
-        .filter(row => row.all(str => str.len() > 0))
-        .map(row => int(row.first()) / int(row.last()))
-        .fold((0, 0), ((sum, count), num) => (sum + num, count + 1))
-    sum / count
+        instance-id
+    } else if instance-id.len() < 2 {
+        "FPT0" + instance-id
+    } else {
+        "FPT" + instance-id
     }

-However, the objective values obtained by the integrated de-icing approach are far better than its decomposed counterpart's -- integrated de-icing achieves an improvement in objective values by a factor of #calc.round(furini-integrated-improvement, digits: 2) on average compared to decomposed de-icing.

-// TODO: Check the accuracy of the numbers here Furthermore, the decomposed de-icing approach failed to produce a feasible solution for instance FPT01.
-A rolling horizon of 20 or higher is required to solve this instance using decomposed de-icing; however, the resulting objective value and mean runtime are still worse than those achieved by the integrated approach using a lower rolling horizon of 10.
+    let decomposed = runtime-stats(branch-bound-furini-benches.decomposed)
+        .map(((instance-id, ..rest)) => {
+            (pad-instance-id(instance-id), ..rest)
+        })
+    decomposed.insert(1, ("FPT01", "", "", "", ""))

+    let integrated = runtime-stats(branch-bound-furini-benches.integrated)
+        .map(((instance-id, ..rest)) => {
+            (pad-instance-id(instance-id), ..rest)
+        })

+    results-table(
+        group-headers: ([Decomposed de-icing], [Integrated de-icing]),
+        side-headers: true,
+        decomposed,
+        integrated,
+    )
+}

+#figure(
+    branch-bound-furini-runtimes,
+    caption: [Mean, standard deviation, median, and median absolute deviation of runtimes for each problem instance introduced by #cite(<furini-improved-horizon>, form: "prose") solved by the branch-and-bound program using each de-icing approach], ) <chart:branch-bound-furini-runtime-stats>

 // TODO: Write more about different de-icing approaches in branch-and-bound program if necessary

 == Comparison of Programs

-@table:cplex-branch-bound-heathrow lists the makespans, earliest and latest de-icing times, and mean runtimes for all small instances from London Heathrow, solved using the mathematical program implemented in CPLEX as well as the branch-and-bound program -- both utilising an integrated de-icing approach.
+@table:cplex-branch-bound-heathrow-results lists the makespans, earliest and latest de-icing times, and mean runtimes for all small instances from London Heathrow, solved using the mathematical program implemented in CPLEX as well as the branch-and-bound program -- both utilising an integrated de-icing approach.
 The results for the latter are the same as in @table:branch-bound-heathrow-results, but are presented again here for convenience.
 Both implementations achieve the same (optimal) objective values across all instances.

 // TODO: Remove the objective values here
-#let cplex-branch-bound-heathrow = results-table(
+#let cplex-branch-bound-heathrow-results = results-table(
     group-headers: ([CPLEX model], [Branch-and-bound program]),
     side-headers: true,
     results.heathrow.cplex.integrated,